 As part of the Annual Plan process, the City works with Public Service agencies on identifying needs in the community as well as funding gaps to address the needs of low-income persons and extremely low-income persons.
 The City's efforts at addressing those needs focus more on secondary needs and rely on community partners, such as Advocap, Fond du Lac Housing Authority and other nonprofits on primary needs.
 These primary needs include accessing housing options and housing costs (rent and utilities).
-In the past, the CDBG program had been used to support the Fondy Food Pantry to expand their services to be able to accommodate larger donations and increase the number of people served by the pantry.
-By supporting the Fondy Food Pantry through CDBG funds, the City supports access to food resources to individuals that may have limited incomes.
-Families and persons don't have to choose between feeding their family or paying rent.
+The City's CDBG has, in the past, funded the Fondy Food Pantry, Detal Care, Biys & Girls Club, to help low income individuals and families access other resources such as food, dental care and educational/child care.